 This course is limited to a capacity of 50 places.
 The capacity limitation is due to the attractive format of the accompanying engineering capstone project.
-Strong analytic abilities and profound skills in SQL as wells as Python and/or R are required.
+Strong analytical abilities and profound skills in SQL as wells as Python and/or R are required.
 Students have to apply with their CV and transcript of records.
+All organizational details and the underlying registration process of the lecture and the capstone project will be presented in the first lecture.
+The teaching language is English.